panoply/syncify/readme.md

 # Paths

 The `paths` option allows you to define a custom set of path locations which point to theme specific files contained within the defined `input` directory.
-Syncify does not require you set a development structure consistent with that required by Shopify in your **input** because files are re-routed to the standard theme structure upon generating the **output**.
+Syncify does not require you set a development structure consistent with that required by Shopify and you should begin to decouple from that logic as it is generally a flawed and borderline daft approach.
+The contents (files) contained within your **input** will be re-routed as a standard theme structure that Shopify understands when generating **output** distribution.

 Each path option accepts either a `string` or `string[]` array list of glob [anymatch](https://www.npmjs.com/package/anymatch) patterns.
-Paths will automatically resolve to the `input` directory, so you do not need to include it within your mapping.
+Paths will automatically resolve to the `input` directory, so you do not need to include it within your configurations.

 ### API

-By default, Syncify assumes you are using the basic-bitch (default) structure as followed:
+By default, Syncify assumes you are using the basic-bitch (default) structure as follows:

 <!-- prettier-ignore -->
 ```ts